-Modeling and Simulation for Smart Energy Systems (MSSES)
+M&S for Smart Energy Systems (MSSES)

 James Nutaro and Ozgur Ozmen

-Modeling and Simulation in Cyber Security (MSCS)
+M&S in Cyber Security (MSCS)

 Sachin Shetty and Danda Rawat

 Modeling and Simulation has the ability to improve our understanding and gain better insights into the exploitability and impact of threat landscape in cyber systems underpinning several critical infrastructures.
 The emergence of Internet of Everything has resulted in the growth in interactions between humans, physical and cyber systems and there is a increased need to understand how these interactions could be exploited by adversaries.
 Modeling and simulation provide a cost-effective means to support research, development, refinement, deployment, and evaluation of the next generation of security solutions for preventing, detecting, and recovering from cyber-attacks and failures.
 The goal of this track is to provide a forum to present and discuss advancements in research, tools, techniques, solutions, best practices, and heuristics related to the modeling and simulation of cybersecurity.
 The symposium will address all aspects of modeling, analyzing, design, simulation, implementation, deployment and management of security algorithms, protocols, architectures and systems.
 We encourage submissions related to all aspects of cybersecurity in a modeling and simulation context in a broad spectrum of application areas.

-Modeling and Simulation in Medicine (MSM)
+M&S in Medicine (MSM)

 Theory and Foundations for Modeling and Simulation (TMS)